 For those interested in learning about the town’s history and culture, the Wiseman Free Walking Tour is an excellent option.
 Offered daily at 10:30 am and 2 pm, this two-hour tour covers the Old Town, the exterior of the castle, and other significant landmarks.
 While the tour is free, reservations are required, and it’s a great way to meet fellow travelers and gain insights into Český Krumlov’s rich heritage.

-5. Discover the Krumlov Mill
+5. Stop by the Krumlov Mill

 6. Enjoy Panoramic Views from the Castle Grounds

 While the Castle Tower requires a ticket for entry, the castle grounds themselves offer stunning panoramic views of Český Krumlov.
 Walking through the courtyards, you can reach a viewpoint that provides a 180° view of the town, the winding river, and the surrounding countryside.
+Link to the official website is HERE.

 7. Visit the Minorite Monastery